exercism/docs/mentoring/mindset.md

 ## The spirit of the mentee

+The spirit of a mentee could be seemingly off-putting.

-Some mentees may start their comment with something self-deprecatory.
+Some mentees may have something in their comment which is self-deprecatory.
-They may something like "I'm not very smart" or "I don't understand" or "I'm not very good at this".
+They may say something like "I'm not very smart" or "I don't understand" or "I'm not very good at this".
 It may be tempting to address such statements directly in the Exercism spirit of empathy and nurturing.
 As a mentor, though, it may be more effective to express the specific things you like about their solution than to give them some kind of vague reassurance.